Last Updated on 04/24/2023 by Glynn Willard

 We can all get by fairly well in the absence of electricity, but not water.

-So how much water do you need for boondocking and where do you find it?
+So how much water do you need in your freshwater tank for boondocking and where do you find a water source?

 How Much Water Do You Need When Boondocking?

 The amount of water necessary when boondocking is a very subjective statement.
-We all have different needs.
+We all have different needs and a different rate of water usage.

-But I can tell you what we narrowed down after two years of boondocking most of the time.
+But I can tell you what we narrowed down after two years of boondocking on public lands most of the time.

-We were conservative with bathing, cleaning and cooking.
+We were conservative with bathing, cleaning, and cooking.
 But we drank as much water as we wanted.
+We drink a lot of water.

-Our family consists of myself, my wife, a nine year old and a twelve year old to put things into perspective.
+Our family consists of myself, my wife, a ten-year-old old, and a thirteen-year-old to put things into perspective.

 Over time, we averaged 3 gallons of water per person, per day.
-So simply put, we averaged 12 gallons a day.
+So simply put, we averaged 12 gallons a day when dry camping.

 Boondocking Watertank